Editor’s note: Walmart’s Savings Catcher program is being discontinued in May 2019. Learn more here!

-In an email to shoppers, Walmart announced that Walmart Pay will be the only way to submit your receipts to Savings Catcher as of October 29, 2018.
+In an email to shoppers, Walmart announced that Walmart Pay is now the only way to submit your receipts to Savings Catcher as of October 29, 2018.

-That means you will NOT be able to scan paper receipts within the app or submit them using a computer.
+That means you CANNOT scan paper receipts within the app or submit them using a computer.

 Many Savings Catcher users have already been submitting their receipts with Walmart Pay, which allows you to store payment card information and Savings Catcher rewards on your phone.

 Instead of scanning a paper receipt after paying, you’ll create an eReceipt using the Walmart Pay scanner at checkout.
-Here’s how to do that:
+Here’s exactly how it works…

-- Use Walmart Pay to scan the QR code at the register to generate an eReceipt
+2. Use Walmart Pay to scan the QR code at the register to generate an e-receipt

-Once you’ve completed the purchase, you can tap “Submit Receipt” from the Walmart Pay confirmation page or from your Savings Catcher dashboard on the Walmart app.
+3. Tap “Submit Receipt” from the Walmart Pay confirmation page or from your Savings Catcher dashboard on the Walmart app